Meeting at the Milestone: Synopsis

-The novel starts with a short and mysterious prologue, Frontkjemperen (The eastern front volunteer), allegedly written in 1947.
+The novel starts with a short and mysterious prologue, Frontkjemperen (The eastern front volunteer), stated as written in 1947.
 The narrator talks about "I", "he" who got eight years, "his father" who committed suicide, and "her" who "I" have not spoken with since 1945.
 Even though this is the fate of strangers, "I" will organise some personal notes.

-The first part of the book is written immediately after this, still in 1947.
+The first part of the book is identified as being written immediately after this, still in 1947.
 It talks about the time before 1943 when "I" wrote the second part of the book.
 He talks about the house that he has bought after lengthy negotiations with the master builder.
 He lost his family early during the occupation, and he was also imprisoned for a couple of weeks.
 By the resistance he was called "The spotless one", a nickname he quite appreciated.
 The leader of the resistance decided that his house was suitable for hiding people who needed to go into hiding.

 One day in 1943 a man named Indregaard came to the house.
 The spotless one knew of him already.
 Indregaard was depressed and needed to talk about his problems with The spotless one.
 The conversation soon got to a common acquaintance, Hans Berg, who was a Nazi.
 Indregaard thought that because of what happened in their youth he was responsible for Hans Berg's Nazism.

 The spotless one now starts writing about Hans Berg in order to find out why some people turn to Nazism.
 This part, which is written in 1943, starts with an analysis of Hans Berg's childhood and youth.
 The spotless one fails at his analysis.
 He then tries to analyse others of his fellow students who became Nazis, amongst them Carl Heidenreich, simply and superficially.
 Again he fails.
 It becomes evident that it is his own past he wants to analyse.

 He describes his childhood, his father, his time as a student in Kristiania, and his first erotic experiences.
 After a couple of brief relationships he meets "Kari".
 He stops mid-sentence as he reveals that "Kari" fell pregnant.

-The third part is written in Sweden in 1944.
+The third part is stated as written in Sweden in 1944.
 The spotless one had to flee after an assignment in the southern part of the country.
 He was assigned with tracing an informant in a small town.
 The informant turned out to be his own son by "Kari".
 She was married to Carl Heidenreich, and her real name was Maria.
 The spotless one let himself get captured by the Nazis, and was interrogated by Heidenreich.
 After the torture, or redemption, he experienced a 'vision' where he saw it all.
 He was rescued by Kari/Maria.
 He realised during the escape that he was responsible for the downfall of his family.